ethering/RAT/README.md

 parameters have default values, all of which may be changed by the user.

-### Download and set-up instructions ###
+### Download and set-up instructions

-Click on the link above to download the latest version of RAT
+You can clone this repository and build the source code yourself (no external libraries neede), or you can use the RAT.jar file found in the 'dist' directory.

-RAT comes packaged as a .jar file, so users will need Java 1.2 or above,
+RAT comes packaged as a .jar file, and is tested on Java 1.6 and Java 1.7.
-or:  [click here][3]  to download the latest version of the Java Runtime Environment.

-Download Rat.jar to a suitable location and double-click the jar file to start.
+Move Rat.jar to a suitable location and double-click the jar file to start.
 If you are presented with an 'Open with...' box, find the location of javaw.exe (often found in the system32 folder on Windows machines) and use that.

-**BRIEF USERS GUIDE**
+Alternatively, you can start RAT from the command line using: java -jar RAT.jar

+##USER GUIDE

 You will be presented with the main RAT Graphic User Interface (GUI) as
 follows: